angryziber/kotlin-puzzlers/src/types/inAndOut/Rationale.md

 Correct answer **d) will not compile due to failed type inference**

-* Declaration and use-site variances are opposite, this is correct
+* `in` and `out` are not conflicting because declaration-site and use-site variances are opposite
   * see [Kotlin docs](https://kotlinlang.org/docs/reference/generics.html) for the explanation
 * `Hipster()` cannot be called because T cannot be inferred
-  * Unline Java, Kotlin doesn't allow not inferred type parameters to be Any/Object
+  * Unlike Java, Kotlin doesn't allow not inferred type parameters to be Any/Object